adrian-andersson/ModuleForge/docs/functions/Get-MFFolderItems.md

 ```

 ## DESCRIPTION
-The 'get-mfFolderItems' function scans a folder and applies filtering rules to return a curated list of files.
+The 'Get-MFFolderItems' function scans a folder and applies filtering rules to return a curated list of files.
 It offers additional filtering logic, such as:
 - Ignoring entries specified in \`.mfignore\`.
 - Filtering out non-PS1 files using a switch (\`-psScriptsOnly\`).